 Together, these soft skills help to provide your trading foundation.
 They are a competitive advantage over time.

 They will help you become the trader you want to be.

-Canadians can buy Bitcoin, Ether, and QCAD on Bitvo’s secure, fast, and easy to use cryptocurrency exchange platform.
+Canadians can buy bitcoin, ether, and USDC on Bitvo’s secure, fast, and easy to use cryptocurrency trading platform.

 Clients also benefit from the Bitvo Same Day Guarantee and the Bitvo Cash Card.